 Mentored Clinical Scientist Research Career Development Award (K08)

-The NCI Mentored Clinical Scientist Research Career Development Award (K08) provides support and "protected time" to postdoctoral and non-tenured junior faculty level clinician-scientists who are interested in intensive, mentored research career development experience in basic, translational, and/or patient-oriented cancer-focused-research.
+The NCI Mentored Clinical Scientist Research Career Development Award (K08) provides support and "protected time" to postdoctoral and non-tenured junior faculty ( e.g., Assistant Professor or equivalent) clinician-scientists for intensive mentored research and career development activities in basic, translational, and/or patient-oriented cancer-focused research.
+The application will not be considered for funding if the PD/PI has already been promoted to Associate Professor or an equivalent position at the time of the award.

 Eligible candidates must be clinicians who practice in the United States.
 Candidates (other than surgeon-scientist) are required to devote a minimum of 9 person-months (75% full-time professional effort) to the K08 award.
 Candidates must maintain an active clinical license during the K08 award.
-A copy of active U.S. licensure, surgical training (if applicable), and relevant information must be included in the application.
+A copy of active U.S. licensure, surgical training (if applicable), and relevant information must be included in the application under "Other Attachments".

 NCI allows U.S.-licensed surgeon-scientists with active surgical duties to request less than the required 9 person-months (75% full-time professional effort) under a K08 mentored career development award.
 They may not request less than 6 person-months (50% full-time professional effort) devoted to research and career development activities.
 The K08 applications from surgeon-scientists requesting reduced (less than 75%) effort must provide a justification clearly stating the reason(s) for the reduced effort in (1) Candidate's Plan for Career Development/Training Activities during the award period, (2) Mentor's letter, and (3) Institutional commitment letter.
 For details, please see NOT-CA-21-054.

 For more complete information, reference the Program Announcements PA-20-201 (Parent K08 Independent Basic Experimental Studies with Humans Required), PA-20-202 (Parent K08- Independent Clinical Trial Required), and PA-20-203 (Parent K08- Independent Clinical Trial Not Allowed), as well as NOT-CA-17-042, and/or contact the program staff.